Harmangillcs/Persona-Extractor/README.md

 # Reddit Persona Extractor

-This tool scrapes posts and comments from a Reddit user and generates a detailed user persona using an LLM model .
-Useful for analyzing digital behavior or as part of user research.
+This tool scrapes posts and comments from a Reddit user and generates a detailed user persona using a Hugging Face LLM model.
+It’s useful for digital behavior analysis or UX/user research.

 ## Features

-- Scrapes posts and comments using PRAW
+- Scrapes Reddit data using PRAW
+- Uses LangChain to split and process text
-- Constructs a persona with attributes (goals, frustrations, hobbies, etc.)
+- Generates a structured persona with:
+  - Personality
+  - Hobbies & Interests
+  - Goals & Motivations
+  - Frustrations
+  - Writing Style
+  - Demographic Clues
-- Cites specific Reddit content for each trait
+  - Citation from Reddit content
-- Outputs to a `.txt` file
+- Outputs the result into `persona_output.txt`

 ## Requirements

 - Python 3.7+
 - PRAW
+- LangChain
+- HuggingFace Transformers
-- LLM Models
+- FAISS
-- Reddit API credentials
+- Torch

-## Setup
+- A Hugging Face account for model access

+#setup

 1. Clone the repo:
 ```bash